-For a time RAH McCorkle joined the Mormon church, but records indicate that he abjured Mormonism.
-Annie Maude Scott Brown, of Guntown, Miss., then born 1777: that makes Tirzah Scott McCorkle a sibling, inter alia, of our "JIMPSE" James Scott who married Viola or Violet B. Roddy and who begot, inter alia, Sarah Elizabeth Scott Huie ("Sade," Mrs. Julius M. Huie); and Sade's twin James Allen Scott who m.
+The following note is added from Marsha Huie's memory in September 2003 and should be checked for accuracy against the written records: Since TIRZAH SCOTT was a daughter of our James Scott, born 1777, living at least for awhile in York District, South Carolina, who married Sarah Dickey, also born 1777: that makes Tirzah Scott McCorkle a sibling, inter alia, of our "JIMPSE" James Scott who married Viola or Violet B. Roddy and who begot, inter alia, Sarah Elizabeth Scott Huie ("Sade," Mrs. Julius M. Huie); and Sade's twin James Allen Scott who m.
 Jennie Miller & moved to Cleburne, Texas near Fort Worth; and Allen or Allan or Alan "Tobe" Scott; and Church of Christ minister Thomas Elihu Scott; and Margaret Scott (Mrs. Anderson Jehiel McCorkle).
 Did I omit someone here? -- After all this research, I'm 100% certain that "JIMPSE" James Scott and wife Violet B. Roddy Scott are buried, with infant William Scott, in the old Yorkville Cumberland Presbyterian Church Cemetery.
 We should restore their grave markers.
 Her [Violet B. Roddy Scott, or Viola B. Roddy Scott] name is missing from grave stone, but the dates match exactly.